Continuation...

 *

-Securely anchored; the Rinayong floats peacefully alongside a mighty tree often referred to as the ‘shade of battle’ that similarly grow along the banks of Bembaran.
+Securely anchored, the Rinayong floats peacefully alongside a mighty tree often referred to as the ‘shade of battle’ that similarly grows along the banks of Bembaran.

-Pamanay Makalayon, the famous skipper of the East; the captain of Rinayong is about the only one awake.
-He was scanning the open seas that lie ghostly in the moonlight.
-Grief stricken, the captain had not even glimpsed at his bunker since his sister, the beauty beyond compare vanished.
+Pamanay Makalayon, the famous skipper of the East, the captain of Rinayong, is about the only one awake.
+He was scanning the open seas that lay ghostly in the moonlight.
+Grief-stricken, the captain had not even glanced at his bunker since his sister, the beauty beyond compare, vanished.

 *

-Aboard the Kalipapa Daayaw; the sailors from ‘Gadongan’ and ‘Kadarangen sa Lena’were listening to their prince’s piteous song with empathy.
-They cheered him on with pretentious laughter knowing very well how lonesome is their prince.
+Aboard the Kalipapa Daayaw, the sailors from ‘Gadongan’ and ‘Kadarangen sa Lena’were listening to their prince’s piteous song with empathy.
+They cheered him on with pretentious laughter, knowing very well how lonesome their prince is.

 *

-Captain Lomayon on starboard could hear the echo of boisterous laughter from a crowd somewhere out in the sea.
-The howls and screams although enviously jolly irritate the mourning captain of Rinayong.
+Captain Lomayon on the starboard could hear the echo of boisterous laughter from a crowd somewhere out in the sea.
+The howls and screams, although enviously jolly, irritate the mourning captain of Rinayong.

 *